dasmlab/iskoces/infra/openshift/README.md

 oc apply -f route.yaml
 ```

-Or apply all at once:
+Or apply all at once (namespace will be created first automatically):

 ```bash
 oc apply -f .
 ```

+**Note**: If you see "namespace not found" errors, apply `namespace.yaml` first, then apply the rest.

 ### 4. Verify Deployment